dev-aspectj/aspectj-maven-plugin/README.md

 ## Overview

 This plugin weaves AspectJ aspects into your classes using the AspectJ compiler `ajc`.
 Typically, aspects are used in one of two ways within your Maven reactors:

-  * As part of a single project, implying aspects and code are defined within the same Maven module.
+  * As part of a _single project_, implying aspects and code are defined within the same Maven project.
 This is the simplest approach to start out with.
-Feel free to examine the "Examples: single-project AspectJ use" documentation section to better understand single-project use.
+Feel free to examine the [basic usage](https://dev-aspectj.github.io/aspectj-maven-plugin/usage.html#basic_usage) example to better understand single-project use.

-  * As part of a multi-module Maven reactor, where one or more modules contain aspects and other modules within contain code using those aspects ("woven by the aspects").
+  * As part of a _multi-module Maven reactor_ where one or more modules contain aspects and other modules within the Maven reactor contain code affected ("woven") by those aspects.
 This is a more complex and powerful approach, best suited when several Maven projects should be woven by a common set of aspects.
-The "Examples: multi-module AspectJ use" documentation section contains a basic walk-through of this approach.
+The [AspectJ in a multi-module reactor](https://dev-aspectj.github.io/aspectj-maven-plugin/multimodule/multimodule_strategy.html) example contains a basic walk-through of this approach.

 ## Documentation